Saudi Arabia v. Nelson: Concurrences

-Justice White and Justice Blackmun concur with Justice Souter's majority opinion with one caveat.
-The justices disagree that the defendant's tortious conduct was not “based upon a commercial activity”, but nonetheless concur with the majority judgment because the commercial acts did not occur in the US.
+Justice White and Justice Blackmun concurred with Justice Souter's majority opinion, with one caveat.
+The justices disagreed that the defendant's tortious conduct was not "based upon a commercial activity", but nonetheless concurred with the majority judgment because the commercial acts did not occur in the US.

 Dissents

-Justice Kennedy believes the wrongful acts perpetrated by the defendant do constitute commercial activity.
-Under FSIA, the Saudi Government's operation of the hospital, employment practices, and disciplinary procedures were “based upon commercial activity” and therefore the plaintiff has proven the court does have jurisdiction.
+Justice Kennedy believed the wrongful acts perpetrated by the defendant did constitute commercial activity.
+Under FSIA, the Saudi Government's operation of the hospital, employment practices, and disciplinary procedures were "based upon commercial activity" and therefore the plaintiff proved the court did have jurisdiction.

-Additionally, unlike Justice White, he believes the defendant's commercial activities did have adequate contact within the United States to fulfill an immunity exception under the FSIA.
+Additionally, unlike Justice White, he believed the defendant's commercial activities did have adequate contact within the United States to fulfill an immunity exception under the FSIA.